Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 In this hands-on lab, you will learn how to:

--	Use the Windows Azure Platform Management Portal to create storage accounts and hosted service components.
+-	Use the Windows Azure Management Portal to create storage accounts and hosted service components.
 -	Use the Windows Push Notification and Live Connect Portal to request credentials for use with WNS.
--	Deploy service component packages using the Windows Azure Platform Management Portal user interface.
+-	Deploy service component packages using the Windows Azure Management Portal user interface.
 -	Configure a Windows Metro Style client to receive notifications Test sending notifications to your client app via WNS using the Windows Azure Toolkit for Windows 8 portal.